e-brahim/100-days-of-code/log.md

 ### Day 2: Friday, June 16, 2017

-**Today's Progress**: Finished my Tribute Page for [freeCodeCamp challenge](https://www.freecodecamp.com/challenges/build-a-tribute-page).
+**Today's Progress:** Finished my Tribute Page for [freeCodeCamp challenge](https://www.freecodecamp.com/challenges/build-a-tribute-page).

 **Thoughts:** This is the easy part of the page, but need a lot of time to code.
 Can not wait for Build a Personal Portfolio Webpage Challenge.